 Certain subsidiaries of the group have undistributed eamings which, if paid out as dividends, would be subject to tax in the hands of the recipient.
 An assessable temporary difference exists, but no deferred tax liability has been recognised as the parent entity is able to control the timing of distributions from these subsidiaries.
 These subsidiaries are not expected to distribute these profits in the foreseeable future.

 10. Other non-current assets

-As at March 31, 2025 As at March 31, 2024
+As at March 31, 2025

+In ₹ Million In ₹ Million

-Capital advances (Unsecured, considered good) Prepayments In ₹ Million 33.53 223.49 In ₹ Million 826.67 420.61
+Capital advances (Unsecured, considered good) 33.53 826.67

+Prepayments 223.49 420.61

-i repayments 257.02 1,247.28
+257.02 1,247.28